Hash chain

 A hash chain is the successive application of a cryptographic hash function to a piece of data.
-In computer security, a hash chain is a method to produce many one-time keys from a single key or password.
-For non-repudiation a hash function can be applied successively to additional pieces of data in order to record the chronology of data's existence.
+In computer security, a hash chain is a method used to produce many one-time keys from a single key or password.
+For non-repudiation, a hash function can be applied successively to additional pieces of data in order to record the chronology of data's existence.

 Definition

 A hash chain is a successive application of a cryptographic hash function $h$ to a string $x$.